nerdenough/essence-syntax/README.md

 # Essence Syntax Theme
-A light syntax theme easy on the eyes.
+A light syntax theme that is easy on the eyes.

 ## Supported Languages
 * C/C++